-As a bachelor's degree student, you must start your studies with UMGC with PACE 111 Professional and Career Exploration, preferably within the first 6 credits.
+As a bachelor's degree student, you must take PACE 111 Professional and Career Exploration as your first course at UMGC.
 This 3-credit course provides an orientation to UMGC and an exploration of how UMGC academic programs align to professional goals and career options.
 The aim of this course is to enable you to become familiar with the university's academic culture and expectations; learn about UMGC resources for success; reflect on academic and professional goals; and explore opportunities to accelerate your path to degree completion through transfer credit and other prior learning.
-There are six models of the course to provide focused insight into the fields of business, communications and humanities, multidisciplinary studies (e.g., any field), public safety, sciences and healthcare, and technology.
+There are six models of the course to provide focused insight into the fields of business, communications and humanities, multidisciplinary studies (i.e., any field), public safety, sciences and healthcare, and technology.

-If you begin undergraduate study at UMGC with 45 or more transfer credits, you may be eligible to take PACE 100 Professional and Career Exploration for Transfer Students, which is a condensed orientation to UMGC and exploration of how UMGC academic programs align to professional goals and career options.
-Students who successfully complete this 4-week course will receive the 3 credits equivalent to PACE 111.
+If you begin undergraduate study at UMGC with 45 or more credits, you may be eligible to take PACE 100 Professional and Career Exploration for Transfer Students, which is a condensed orientation to UMGC and exploration of how UMGC academic programs align to professional goals and career options.
+Students who successfully complete this four-week course will receive the 3 credits equivalent to PACE 111.

-For most master's degree or graduate certificate programs, you must begin your studies with UMGC with UCSP 615 Orientation to Graduate Studies, which is to be taken within the first 6 credits.
-This noncredit course is designed to help you develop the skills and techniques you need to understand and manage the challenges involved in a graduate program and to familiarize you with research strategies and online library resources-material that is critical for 21st-century professionals.
+For most master's degree or graduate certificate programs, you must begin your studies with UMGC by taking UCSP 615 Orientation to Graduate Studies within the first 6 credits.
+This five-week noncredit course is designed to help you develop the skills and techniques you need to understand and manage the challenges involved in a graduate program and to familiarize you with research strategies and online library resources-material that is critical for 21st-century professionals.
 For master's degrees and graduate certificates that do not require UCSP 615, a 6-credit introductory course tailored toward that academic area is required:

-- In the Master of Business Administration program, you are required to take PRO 600 Communicating, Problem Solving, and Leading in Professional Fields. - In most cybersecurity programs, you are required to take CBR 600 Communicating, Problem Solving, and Leading in Cybersecurity. - In the Learning Design and Technology, Cyber Operations, Cloud Computing Architecture, Strategic Communications, and Transformational Leadership programs, you are required to take DCL 600 Decisive Thinking, Communicating, and Leading.
+- In the Master of Business Administration program, you are required to take PRO 600 Communicating, Problem Solving, and Leading in Professional Fields. - In most cybersecurity programs, you are required to take CBR 600 Communicating, Problem Solving, and Leading in Cybersecurity. - In the Acquisition and Contract Management, Learning Design and Technology, Strategic Communications, and Transformational Leadership programs, you are required to take DCL 600M Decisive Thinking, Communicating, and Leading in Multidisciplinary Fields. - In the Cloud Computing Systems and Cyber Operations programs, you are required to take DCL 600T Decisive Thinking, Communicating, and Leading in Technology Fields.